cvpaperchallenge/Ascender/README.md

 1. docker doesn't recreate a container

 `sudo docker compose build --no-cache` command build docker image with no cache (the solution for the 1st case).
 And `sudo docker compose up --force-recreate` command recreate and start containers (the solution for the 2nd case).

+### Activate/deavtivate caching in CI job

+Caching has been introduced in CI job (`lint-and-tests.yaml`) since `v0.1.2` to minimize latency due to Docker image build and Poetry install in the CI job.
+However, this feature has not yet been fully tested, so if you do not want to use it in the CI job, please change the value of `USE_CACHE` variable in `lint-and-tests.yaml` to `false`.